rohanparvej/job-detector/README.md

 # Fake vs Real Job Detector

 This application uses machine learning to identify fraudulent job postings by analyzing patterns in descriptions and metadata.
 It provides a probability score to help users distinguish between legitimate opportunities and potential scams.
+The deployed server has been turned off for maintenance will be up in due time.

 ---